 The Types of Claims Our Wrongful Death Lawyers Handle

-Car Accidents: Probably the most frequent cause of wrongful death in Nebraska and specifically Omaha, car collisions causing death almost certainly will involve insurance companies.
+Auto Accidents: Probably the most frequent cause of wrongful death in Nebraska and specifically Omaha, car collisions and truck accidents causing death almost certainly will involve insurance companies.
 These may seem easy to prove, but it’s important to understand that when insurance companies get involved, it’s more important than ever to hire an experienced legal team to represent your interests.

 Property Accidents: When a person dies as the result of a dangerous condition on another person or company’s land, this is known as premises liability.
 Slipping on ice, falling downstairs, drowning in a pool or other body of water, ranch or farm animals, and other innumerable causes may lead to a person’s completely preventable death.
 Here, too, are complex issues where an experienced attorney and legal team will be best able to navigate toward the result of holding the responsible party financially accountable for your losses.